Monday, February 22, 2010

 03 Belgium

-B: If Mr Lafontaine pulls his (yellow!!) trousers up any higher he’ll be wearing them as an off-the-shoulder number.
-Lovely lyrics in lines like “C’est un tournesol émigré dans la vigne” and the whole thing is obviously very appropriate to the setting.
+B: Lovely lyrics in lines like “C’est un tournesol émigré dans la vigne”, and the whole thing is obviously very appropriate to the setting.
 Not that the Yugoslav jury rewarded him for it!

 A: Yes, it sounds like a song someone might write for their wife.
 The hum-hum bits add a touch too much gravitas for my liking.
 The timing in the chorus catches you off guard, which is good, since the rest is enough to send you to sleep.
-Sounds like a work in progress.
+It sounds like a work in progress.

 04 Turkey